-The interest rate on subsidized loans made to undergraduate students under the Federal Direct Stafford Loan Program was reduced in stages from 6.8% to 3.4% for new loans disbursed between July 1, 2009 and June 30, 2012.
+The interest rate on subsidized loans made to undergraduate students under the Federal Direct Stafford Loan Program is 6.8%.
 Interest rate reductions do not affect the interest rates of any prior subsidized Stafford Loan made to undergraduate borrowers; the interest rates on those prior loans remain unchanged.
-Congress has extended for one year the 3.4% interest rate for new subsidized Direct Stafford Loans made to undergraduates for loans disbursed from July 1, 2012 to June 30, 2013.
 All unsubsidized Direct Stafford Loans have a fixed interest rate of 6.8%.